People / Brent Shultz

 Biography

-Brent Shultz is a recognized authority in fund finance, known for structuring and closing billions of dollars in complex financing transactions.
-He regularly advises banks and other financial institutions on subscription lines, NAV facilities, hybrid facilities, GP and management loans, and partner loan programs—from $8 billion syndicated deals to lean, bespoke facilities for emerging managers.
+Brent Shultz is a recognized authority in fund finance, serving as Co-Head of the firm’s preeminent Fund Finance Practice Group and is known for structuring and closing billions of dollars in complex financing transactions.
+He regularly advises banks and other financial institutions on subscription lines, NAV facilities, hybrid facilities, GP and management loans, and partner loan programs, ranging from $8 billion syndicated facilities to bespoke solutions for emerging managers.

-A partner in the Finance group, Brent’s depth in fund finance is matched by a broad command of adjacent financing areas.
-His experience includes leveraged finance, private credit, energy finance, cash-flow and asset-based lending, acquisition finance, and project finance, as well as restructuring, bankruptcy, and workout matters.
-This breadth allows Brent to draw on structures and technologies from across the finance world, helping clients solve problems creatively and close deals more efficiently.
+A partner in the Finance group, Brent pairs deep fund finance experience with a broad command of adjacent products and technologies.
+His work spans leveraged finance, private credit, energy finance, cash‑flow and asset‑based lending, acquisition finance, and project finance, as well as restructuring, bankruptcy, and workouts.
+This breadth lets him import structures and technologies across markets to solve problems creatively and get deals closed efficiently.

-Clients (and counterparties) value Brent’s practical, business-minded approach and collaborative style.
-With a background in business and financial analysis, Brent’s known for being smart, efficient, and refreshingly easy to work with, even on the most complex financing deals.
-He brings a sense of perspective, a sense of humor, and a real focus on execution that makes him a go-to counsel for sophisticated borrowers and credit providers alike.
+Clients and counterparties value Brent’s practical, business‑minded approach and collaborative style.
+With a background in business and financial analysis, he’s known for being smart, efficient, and refreshingly easy to work with, even on the most complex deals.
+He brings perspective, a sense of humor, and a relentless focus on execution that make him a go‑to for sophisticated borrowers and credit providers.
+Recent matters include leading multi‑bank subscription platforms, innovative NAV and hybrid facilities for family offices, private credit and secondaries funds, and a range of GP liquidity solutions.

-Brent serves on the ABA’s Fund Finance Subcommittee, co-chairs his firm’s Fund Finance Marketing, Speaking and Publishing Committee, and regularly speaks and publishes in Bloomberg Law, Law360, Private Funds CFO, and the Fund Finance Association.
+Brent serves on the American Bar Association’s Fund Finance Subcommittee, the Fund Finance Association’s External Relations Committee, and regularly speaks at industry events, and publishes in Bloomberg Law, Law360, Private Funds CFO, and the Fund Finance Association.
 His insights have also appeared in the Wall Street Journal and Bloomberg.

 A committed advocate for pro bono service, Brent supports veterans and people with intellectual and developmental differences through his work with The H.E.A.R.T.
 Program.
 He lives in Houston with his wife and two daughters.